-750 HDi does not employ ilder chains in its design.
+HDi and HD do not employ idler chains in their design.

-All ARGO vehicles are equipped with 2 idler chains to transfer power from the output shafts of the transmission to the drive chains through a series of sprockets.
+Avenger and Frontier models are equipped with 2 idler chains to transfer power from the output shafts of the transmission to the drive chains through a series of sprockets.
 They are located on each side of the transmission.